lorensen/VTKExamples/src/VTKBook/05Chapter5.md

 ### Tensors

 Tensors are complex mathematical generalizations of vectors and matrices.
 A tensor of rank k can be considered a k-dimensional table.
 A tensor of rank 0 is a scalar, rank 1 is a vector, rank 2 is a matrix, and a tensor of rank 3 is a three-dimensional rectangular array.
-Tensors of higher rank are kdimensional rectangular arrays.
+Tensors of higher rank are k-dimensional rectangular arrays.

 General tensor visualization is an area of current research.
 Efforts thus far have been focused on two-dimensional, rank 2 tensors, which are 3 × 3 matrices.
 The most common form of such tensors are the stress and strain tensors, which represent the stress and strain at a point in an object under load.
 VTK only treats real-valued, symmetric 3 × 3 tensors.